dterran2/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is the ability of a function to use variables inside our outside of the function while it runs.
+The function will look inwards and outwards to find the code it needs and stop when it find what it needs.

 2. Study the following code, then answer the questions below.

 ```js